Macarius22/Jinr-Internship-project/README.md

 # Jinr-Internship-project

-# Project Title

-Analysis and interactive visualization of neutrino event topologies registered in the OPERA experiment.
+# Analysis and interactive visualization of neutrino event topologies registered in the OPERA experiment.

 ## Table of Contents